Manufacturer profile

 Can I buy a GENISOM AI robot today?

-Yes — 1 GENISOM AI model is currently available or actively deployed: Genisom M1 (Active).
+Yes — 2 GENISOM AI models are currently available or actively deployed: Genisom M1 (Active), Genisom L1 (Available).
 Check each robot's page for the latest purchasing details.

 What can GENISOM AI robots do?